rl-institut/SimBA/docs/source/simba_features.rst

 Logging
 -------

 SimBA uses the "logging" package for logging.
-All logging messages are both displayed in the Terminal and written to a .log file.
+All logging messages are both displayed in the console and written to a log file.
 The filepath and the loglevel can be defined in the :ref:`config`.
 Four log levels are available in the following order: DEBUG, INFO, WARN and ERROR.
 INFO includes INFO, WARN and ERROR but excludes DEBUG.
+Console and file can have a different log level.